spm/spm-docs/docs/tutorials/beginners/MEEG/evoked.md

 the SPM stats files will be saved.
-So first create such a directory within the subject's sub-directory, calling it for example `STStats`, and then create a sub-directory `eeg` within `STStats` (and potentially one more called `mag` if you want to examine the MEG data too).
+So first create such a directory within the subject's sub-directory, calling it for example `STStats`, and then create a sub-directory `eeg` within `STStats` (and potentially one more called `meg` if you want to examine the MEG data too).
 Then go back to the batch editor and select this new `eeg` directory.